wuputah/www/_posts/2016-12-18-boycotting-facebook.markdown

 title: Boycotting Facebook
 date: 2016-12-18
 layout: single
+description: We must accept social media is media.
+And it's gone off the rails.
 ---

-We must accept social media is media.
-And it's gone off the rails.

-~

 I am a big fan of voting with my wallet.
 Unfortunately, we don't pay directly for Facebook.
 We pay for Facebook by using it&mdash;its advertisers